Ctrl-U: Robust Conditional Image Generation via Uncertainty-aware Reward Modeling: Experiment

 \subsection{Settings}

-\textbf{Datasets.} Our experiments are conducted using three datasets: ADE20K~\citep{zhou2017scene,zhou2019semantic}, COCOStuff~\citep{caesar2018coco} and MultiGen-20M dataset~\citep{qin2024unicontrol}, adhering to the dataset construction principles of Controlnet++~\citep{li2024controlnet++}.
+\textbf{Datasets.} Our experiments are conducted using three datasets: ADE20K~\citep{zhou2017scene,zhou2019semantic}, COCOStuff~\citep{caesar2018coco} and MultiGen-20M dataset~\citep{qin2023unicontrol}, adhering to the dataset construction principles of Controlnet++~\citep{li2024controlnet++}.
 More specifically, we utilize the ADE20K and COCOStuff for the segmentation task.
 For Hed and Lineart conditions, we utilize pretrained models, which is the same as ControlNet++, to generate annotations for the MultiGen-20M dataset.
 Considering that existing datasets usually include masks for pixels with unknown depth values, we adapt the MultiGen20M depth dataset in a manner similar to the dataset construction method used by ControlNet~\citep{zhang2023adding}.
 For datasets without image captions, we use the captions generated by MiniGPT-4~\citep{zhu2023minigpt}.
 The training and inference are conducted at a resolution of 512x512 for all datasets and methods.

 \textbf{Evaluation and Metrics.} To evaluate semantic segmentation and depth map controls, we adopt mIoU and RMSE as the metrics, respectively.
 For the Hed edge and Lineart tasks, we calculate SSIM to compare the difference between the extracted control and the ground truth.
-For Sampling, we employ the UniPC~\citep{zhao2024unipc} sampler, implementing 20 denoising steps to generate images using the original text prompts in accordance with ControlNet v1.1~\citep{zhang2023adding}, without incorporating any negative prompts.
-For comparative methods, we utilized their publicly available code to generate images, ensuring fairness by using the same validation dataset and adhering to their original inference settings.
+For Sampling, we employ the UniPC~\citep{zhao2023unipc} sampler, implementing 20 denoising steps to generate images using the original text prompts in accordance with ControlNet v1.1~\citep{zhang2023adding}, without incorporating any negative prompts.
+For comparative methods, we utilized their publicly available code to generate images, ensuring fairness by adhering to their original inference settings.